PSx10/WebDeveloperTask/README.md

     - git clone https://github.com/PSx10/WebDeveloperTask.git

-DO NOT just open it by index.html - modal will not work.
+DO NOT just open it by simply clicking index.html - modal will not work.

 SETUP